unovue/radix-vue/docs/content/docs/guides/animation.md

 ---
 title: Animation/Transition
-description: Animate Radix Primitives with CSS keyframes, native Vue Transition or JavaScript animation library of your choice.
+description: Animate Reka UI with CSS keyframes, native Vue Transition or JavaScript animation library of your choice.
 ---

 # Animation

 <Description>
-Animate Radix Primitives with CSS keyframes, native Vue Transition or JavaScript animation library of your choice.
+Animate Reka UI with CSS keyframes, native Vue Transition or JavaScript animation library of your choice.
 </Description>

-Adding animation to Radix Primitives should feel similar to any other component, but there are some caveats noted here in regards to exiting animations with JS animation libraries.
+Adding animation to Reka UI should feel similar to any other component, but there are some caveats noted here in regards to exiting animations with JS animation libraries.

 ## Animating with CSS animation

 The simplest way to animate Primitives is with CSS.

 You can use CSS animation to animate both mount and unmount phases.
-The latter is possible because the Radix Primitives will suspend unmount while your animation plays out.
+The latter is possible because the Reka UI will suspend unmount while your animation plays out.

 ```css
 @keyframes fadeIn {